workfloworchestrator/example-orchestrator/README.md

 and a check is performed to ensure that both pieces of information are present on the product block.
-During the provisioning phase the node is administered in IMS and the handle to that information is stored on the `NodeBlockProvsioning`.
+During the provisioning phase the node is administered in IMS and the handle to that information is stored on the `NodeBlockProvisioning`.
 Next, the node is provisioned in the NRM and the handle is also stored.
 If both of these two actions were successful, the subscription is transitioned to Active and it is checked that the type and node name, and the IMS and NRM ID, are present on the product block.